Why Is Smoke Coming Out of My Air Fryer?

 When using an oven recipe, convert the cooking temperature to air fryer temperature.

 You often need to reduce the temperature and cooking time.
-Air fryers cook at higher temperatures compared to ovens.
+Air fryers get pretty hot and cook at higher temperatures compared to ovens.

 An air fryer can produce smoke when new and in case of buildup.